medjedovicm/sasapps.io/content/posts/datacontroller-on-azure.md

 ## London, UK - July 27, 2020

 Analytium Group today announced the availability of Data Controller for SAS® in the Microsoft Azure Marketplace, an online store providing applications and services for use on Azure.
+[Data Controller for SAS](https://datacontroller.io) is an enterprise data governance and data workflow solution, maintained by Analytium Group, specialists in analytics and data-driven app development.
 Analytium Group customers can now take advantage of the productive and trusted Azure cloud platform, with streamlined deployment and management.

-Data Controller for SAS is an enterprise data governance and data workflow solution, maintained by Analytium Group, specialists in analytics and data-driven app development.
-Data Controller for SAS is now available in the Microsoft Azure Marketplace, an online store providing applications and services for use on Azure.
-Analytium Group customers can now take advantage of the productive and trusted Azure cloud platform, with streamlined deployments and management.

 ## Why Data Controller?